-- 1. School rules are in effect.

 - 2. An adult crossing guard is located at the crosswalk on Blue Road.
-The crossing guard is under the direct supervision of the Greenfield Police Department and is on duty at 7:10 a.m. and 2:00 p.m. daily.

-- 4. Walk directly home.
+The crossing guard is under the direct supervision of the Greenfield Police Department and is on duty at 7:10 a.m. and 2:00 p.m. daily. - 4.
+Walk directly home.